 These developments may or may not ensure clear sailing for the rest of the year.
 While markets have already priced in the aforementioned positive potentialities, other factors could trigger another risk-off episode.
 First, the price-to-earnings ratio is high in many markets, particularly for US equities, which means that even a modest negative shock could trigger a correction.
 In fact, US corporate profit margins are so high that there could be an “earnings recession” this year if growth remains around 2%, while production costs may increase with a tight labor market.

 Third, assuming that US economic growth holds up, market expectations of more Fed dovishness will likely prove unfounded.
 Thus, a Fed decision not to cut rates could come as a surprise, triggering an equity correction.Second, there are heightened risks associated with the scale and composition of US corporate-sector debt, owing to the prevalence of leveraged loans, high-yield junk bonds, and “fallen-angel” firms whose bonds have been downgraded from investment-grade to near-junk status.
 Moreover, the commercial real-estate sector is burdened with overcapacity, as developers overbuilt and e-commerce sales have undercut demand for brick-and-mortar retail space.
-Against this backdrop, any sign of a growth slowdown could lead to a sudden increase in the cost of capital for highly leveraged firms, not just in the US, but also in , where a significant share of debt is denominated in dollars.
+Against this backdrop, any sign of a growth slowdown could lead to a sudden increase in the cost of capital for highly leveraged firms, not just in the US, but also in emerging markets, where a significant share of debt is denominated in dollars.

 Fourth, hopes of a resolution to the Sino-American trade war may also be misplaced.
 Even with a deal, the conflict could escalate again if either side suspects the other of not holding up its end.
 And other simmering trade tensions could boil over, if, for example, the US Congress fails to ratify the Trump administration’s revised North American Free Trade Agreement, or if Trump follows through with import tariffs on cars from Europe.

 Sixth, many emerging-market economies are also heavily exposed to political and policy risks.
 These include (from least to most fragile): Mexico, Brazil, Argentina, Turkey, Iran, and Venezuela.
-And China’s latest has saddled its already indebted corporate sector with even more financial risk – and may not even suffice in lifting its growth rate.
+And China’s latest round of stimulus has saddled its already indebted corporate sector with even more financial risk – and may not even suffice in lifting its growth rate.

 Seventh, Trump may react to the Mueller report with bluster, not prudence.
 With an eye to the 2020 presidential election, he could double down on his fights with the Democrats, launch new salvos in the trade war, stack the Fed Board with unqualified cronies, bully the Fed to cut rates, or precipitate another government shutdown over the debt ceiling or immigration policy.
 At the same time, the Trump administration’s approach to Iran and Venezuela could put further upward pressure on oil prices – which have rallied since last fall – to the detriment of growth.